igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
 'library' or 'require' calls to packages already attached by Depends:
-  ‘igraph’ ‘splines’
+  âigraphâ âsplinesâ
   Please remove these calls from your code.
 ```
 ```
 checking S3 generic/method consistency ...
 NOTE
 Found the following apparent S3 methods exported but not registered:
   plot.GeneReg
-See section ‘Registering S3 methods’ in the ‘Writing R Extensions’
+See section âRegistering S3 methodsâ in the âWriting R Extensionsâ
 manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 Found an obsolete/platform-specific call in the following function:
-  ‘timedelay.lm’
+  âtimedelay.lmâ
 Found the platform-specific device:
-  ‘x11’
+  âx11â
 dev.new() is the preferred way to open a new device, in the unlikely
 event one is needed.
-plot.GeneReg: no visible global function definition for ‘plot.igraph’
+plot.GeneReg: no visible global function definition for âplot.igraphâ
 ```
 ```
 checking Rd files ...
 NOTE